pdjr-build/swipe-handler/README.md

 that triggered the response.
 The callback can do whatever it likes, but should return true if it requires the handler's default CSS manipulation to proceed, otherwise false.

+__options.subdocumenttags__

+An array specifying _panel_ containers which will be assumed to hold a sub-document.
+The default value is [ 'object' ].

+Sub-documents require special handling because the swipe detection zone cannot simply be associate with the _panel_ root element, but must be placed in the contained document context.
+The swipe system asynchronously associates the _zone_ for a _panel_ tag in the __options.subdocumenttags__ list with the contentDocument.window element of the sub-document.
+Cross-origin security prevents the swipe system operating with sub-documents that do not originate from the same domain as the parent document.

 Example: { callback: function(o) { beep(); return(true); } }

 __options.leftbutton__